-• Shortages of resources and supply chain delays for essential supplies including raw and packaging materials, energy, spare parts, services etc.
+- disaster may have significant Shortages of resources and supp impacts on our operations.
+The essential supplies including raw duration and the severity of the materials, energy, spare parts, se resulting effects could be

-- · Mismatch between costs and revenues. - · Increased inflation and taxes, and depreciation of the Mauritian Rupee. - · Shortages of foreign currencies to pay suppliers. - · Effect on global economy.
+- · Mismatch between costs and re

+- · Increased inflation and taxes, ar the Mauritian Rupee.

+- Shortages of foreign currencies

+- · Effect on global economy.

-- · Win new regional and international markets through our flexibility and unique value proposition. - Develop and promote new/alternative products.
+- · Win new regional and internation through our flexibility and uniqu proposition. - Develop and promote new/alter